Fantasy Premier League pick percentages are often used to determine which players you need to root against in a given gameweek.

 For example, if Cristiano Ronaldo is owned by 45% of FPL managers, captained by 35% and triple captained by 1% then his EO will be 81%.

-Many players in a given gameweek will have a effective ownership of more than 100%.
+Many players in a given gameweek will have an effective ownership of more than 100%.

 This is because the number of FPL managers who have captained/triple captained that player is high.
 Consequently, this brings their EO above 100%.

 Let’s look at a realistic example.
-If Liverpool are at home to Norwich then Mohamed Salah will be a very popular pick.
+If Liverpool are at home to Bournemouth then Mohamed Salah will be a very popular pick.

 He will also be captained by the majority of Fantasy Premier League players and even triple captained by some.